rethinkdb/horizon-docs/api/collection.md

 Collection.remove(integer | object)
 ```

-The `remove` method may be called with either an object to be deleted or an integer representing a numeric ID value.
+The `remove` method may be called with either an object to be deleted or an `id` value.
 In the object case, the object must include an `id` key.

 ```js
 const hz = Horizon();